 In September 2019, the toolkit 'Shaping the future - Combining forces to improve newborn health' was launched.
 The toolkit aims to facilitate and support the implementation of the European Standards of Care for Newborn Health on a national, regional, and local level.
 It can be used by various stakeholders like parent organisations, healthcare professionals, healthcare societies, payers, non-governmental organisations, policymakers, politicians, the media, and other interested parties.
-This practical handbook provides knowledge erested parties.
 This practical handbook provides knowledge and background information about the standards, ideas, tools, and step-by-step advice.
 Many practical examples serve as an inspiration in order to raise awareness and engage with national stakeholders.